 Goodwill is amortized using the straight-line method over a period in which its benefit is expected to be realized, not to exceed 20 years.
-Immaterial goodwill is expensed when incurred.
+Immaterial goodwill is charged or credited to income directly when incurred.

 (18) Consumption taxes

 National and local consumption taxes of the Company and its consolidated domestic subsidiaries are accounted for using the tax-excluded method.